SeanW3270/lifeJava/README.md

 # lifeJava

-This will be a second pass at the game of life problem, but this time I will try the implementation with more thoroughness and using Java
+This project will be a basic Java implementation of the Game of Life using Java.

+## Purpose

+The purpose of this project will be to demonstrate an implementation of the Game of Life using java code so that we can compare and contrast the advantages and disadvantages of each language for this particular task.

+## Technical specs

+## Functional Method Breakdown